News and Announcements

 The Department of Multicultural Women’s and Gender Studies would like to congratulate the following:

 - Doctoral candidate Allison Davis, who has been elected to the Wimberley City Council.
 Davis is a licensed professional counselor who also earned her MA in Women’s Studies and her MS in Counseling and Development at TWU.
-Learn more about her positions, activism and public service here.

 - Doctoral student Reanae McNeal for receiving the NWSA Women of Color Caucus Student Essay Award for her essay, "Rhetorics of Survivance: African Native American Art as an Act of Resistance."